-To allow the murderers to go un-punished would be to abandon justice and set anarchy up in its stead.
-If the offering of a reward for the apprehen-sion of the butchers will facilitate their capture, it should be offered.
-There can be no condoning any lynching.
+For this outrage there can be no folo-ration, North or South, East or West.
+To allow the murderers to go un-To allow the murderers to go unpunished would be to abandon justice and set anarchy up in its stead.
+If the offering of a reward for the apprehension of the butchers will facilitate their capture, it should be offered.
+There can be no condoming any lynching.
 A lynching of this daring and atrocious character is an insult not only to the people of Georgia, but to the people of the whole United States.
 There must be no refuge for these butchers.
-To give them ald or comfort, to offer them op-portunity for concealment is a criminal act and should be punlished as such.
+To give them aid or comfort, to offer them opportunity for concealment is a criminal act and should be punished as such.